Posted on 2.7.12 by Mark Deverell

 Unfortunately, the answer depends on the circumstances.
 Sometimes it is appropriate to salvage some aspects of a deal from the parties’ negotiations.
 In Clarke v ACT it was held that, whilst no ‘complex contract’ had been agreed, a simple agreement to carry out works for a reasonable price existed.
 This was referred to as a “contractual quantum meruit”.

 You might instinctively be inclined to believe that such quasi-contractual situations lie beyond the remit of the Construction Act and outside the jurisdiction of adjudicators but Section 104 of the Act states that a “construction contract means an agreement for…. the carrying out of construction operations” (emphasis added).
-It could be contended, therefore, that the above definition envisages a broad range of situations falling within the Act’s remit so long as there is some element of agreement.
+It could be contended, therefore, that the above definition envisages a broad range of situations falling within the Act’s remit so long as there is some element of the agreement.

 It is interesting that the Judge at first instance in Clarke v ACT spent 16 days hearing evidence from the parties before reaching the wrong (in the view of the Court of Appeal) decision as to the legal position following the failure of negotiations.
 In the context of the tight time constraints placed on the adjudication process, it is fair to assume that most adjudicators will have less than 16 hours to decide such things.
 They had better be ready for some frantic plaiting and nailing.